psu13/mutable-hakyll/posts/internet-music-stories.md

 instances of those things.
 It was a whole ecosystem of material outside of the music itself that provided more context and insight into the material.

-This is important, because as someone one of limited resources you could not buy _all_ of it.
+This is important, because as someone with limited resources you could not buy _all_ of it.
 You had to know which were the most important things to get.
 Which recordings were the "best."
 Which you should buy first.
 Which could wait.
 For me this was _especially_ true with recordings of Classical music.